OSGeo/gdal/doc/source/programs/gdalwarp.rst

     .. note::

-        When downsampling is performed (use of :option:`-tr` or :option:`-ts`), existing overviews on the source rather (either internal/implicit or external ones) will be used by default by selecting the closest overview to the desired output resolution.
+        When downsampling is performed (use of :option:`-tr` or :option:`-ts`), existing overviews (either internal/implicit or external ones) on the source image will be used by default by selecting the closest overview to the desired output resolution.
         The resampling method used to create those overviews is generally not the one you